Q&A: What is driving the global stock market rally?

 Stock markets across the globe have been on the upswing over the past few months.

-New York's main Dow Jones share index has broken through the 15,000 mark for the first time, though it snapped its winning run on Thursday.
-Germany's Dax has hit a fresh record high.
+New York's main Dow Jones share index has broken through the 15,000 mark for the first time, while Germany's Dax has hit a fresh record high.

 London's FTSE 100 and Japan's Nikkei 225 indexes are trading at their highest levels for five years.